Skip to main content

 The Testosterone Replacement Therapy for Assessment of Long-term Vascular Events and Safety (TRAVERSE) study stands as a landmark investigation.
 This large-scale, randomized, placebo-controlled trial enrolled over 5,000 men with hypogonadism and pre-existing or high risk of cardiovascular disease.
 Participants received either testosterone gel or placebo and were followed for an average of 33 months.
 The primary outcome was the occurrence of major adverse cardiovascular events (MACE), including nonfatal myocardial infarction, nonfatal stroke, or cardiovascular death.

-The found that was non-inferior to placebo regarding MACE.
+The TRAVERSE study found that testosterone replacement therapy was non-inferior to placebo regarding MACE.
 This means that testosterone therapy did not increase the risk of these significant cardiovascular events in men with hypogonadism and cardiovascular risk factors.
 This finding provides substantial reassurance regarding the cardiovascular safety of testosterone optimization when administered under clinical guidance.

 Other studies, such as the Testosterone in Men with Type 2 Diabetes (T4DM) trial, have also contributed to this understanding.
 T4DM demonstrated that testosterone therapy in men with type 2 diabetes and hypogonadism improved glycemic control and reduced insulin resistance, further supporting the metabolic benefits that indirectly protect cardiovascular health.